silvatechf/codeguard-ai/README.md

 cd codeguard-ai

-📸 Screenshots

-(Add your screenshots here in the repository assets folder)

 "The dashboard provides a clear, actionable report for non-technical auditors, bridging the gap between Legal (DPO) and Engineering."